 Get help finding an attorney who knows the process and can get you and your family the compensation you deserve.Get Help Now

-As the national awareness about asbestos and its hazards grew and lawmakers enacted tougher regulations of the mineral, California concentrated its efforts on limited exposure.
-For instance, one asbestos-related regulation, Title 8, mandated employers take specific steps to ensure proper air quality and that they document all levels of potential exposure.
+As the national awareness about asbestos and its hazards grew and lawmakers enacted tougher regulations of the mineral, California concentrated its efforts on limiting exposure among people who work around asbestos.
+Most of these regulations are found in Title 8 of the California Code of Regulations.

-For example, the University of California Santa Cruz in 2001 agreed to keep asbestos related records — exposure records, respiratory fit testing records, abatement records — for 30 years.
+For example, the University of California Santa Cruz in 2001 agreed to keep asbestos-related records — exposure records, respiratory fit testing records, abatement records — for 30 years.
 It also set forth training for abatement and set certification standards.

 In addition to implementing asbestos safety measures, California has long been one of the leading jurisdictions for asbestos lawsuit filings.
 Early asbestos lawsuits were generally filed in areas, including California, where significant numbers of workers had been exposed to asbestos.